themistysky/annual_report_PDF_parsers/README.md

 2. Download the PDF linked to the fund
 3. In the PDF, find the exact table about the fund, as a single report may contain info about multiple funds
 4. Parse the found table
-5. Format the table according to the output format
+5. Clean the table and format it according to the output table format
 6. Save the table as CSV